falkaer/the-guide/m1_memory_hierarchies/s2_intro_to_gpus.md

 First off, when dealing with the GPU, you will have to manipulate the GPU from the CPU with commands like "allocate this much memory", "transfer this memory from the CPU to GPU", "execute this shader/kernel" and "synchronize".
 These are all done in whatever language you are writing in on the CPU side, except for the actual program the GPU has to run.
-This is distinct from the GPU API, some GPU API's even accept shaders written in multiple shading languages, as they can either be transpiled (translated) from one language to another, or they can be compiled to an intermediate representation, such as SPIR-V, which they can then ingest.
+This is distinct from the GPU API, some GPU APIs even accept shaders written in multiple shading languages, as they can either be transpiled (translated) from one language to another, or they can be compiled to an intermediate representation, such as SPIR-V, which they can then ingest.